malbright345/API-Gateway-Security-Project/README.md

 <br />
 <br />
 <br />
- Click next to continue creating the API Gateway. my-api-lambda function will now be integrated with my-api gateway:  <br/>
+ Click "next" to continue creating the API Gateway.
+In this example, the Lambda function we just created "my-api-lambda" , will now be integrated with the API Gateway we just created named "my-api":  <br/>
  <br/>
 <img src="https://i.imgur.com/nfZv5qV.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
 <br />
- The next step is to configure routes, the method is set to Any by default, but we will change it to Get:  <br/>
+ The next step is to configure routes, the method is set to ANY by default, but we will change it to GET:  <br/>
 <img src="https://i.imgur.com/t7ulGfi.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />